Skip to main content

 > Attend your interdisciplinary Honors seminars without leaving the residence halls

-> Close proximity to the University Honors program staff and advisors
+> Close proximity to the University Honors program staff and advisors in Clark Hall

 > Explore research almost as soon as you arrive on campus with the Village-only Springboard into Research Course, Fall Symposium, and Rooted in Raleigh, an early-arrival research and exploration boot camp for a cohort of new villagers